torquebox/torquebox.org/faq.md

 no longer distribute Rack, Rails, and other gems.
 You can simply grab them from RubyGems, of course.

-## Why is TorqueBox still in "beta"?

-TorqueBox is initially created by Bob McWhirter, the master of the perma-beta.

-Ultimately, the APIs are still shifting with each release, while we attempt to figure out the correct way to make the power of JBoss technologies available naturally to Rubyists.

 ## Will TorqueBox ever support {Python,Scala,Groovy,...}

 Not directly, no.